Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

     * Country
     * Session
     * Session Length - If selected, enter an **Interval**.
 The entered interval is the range to use when grouping numeric values.
-5. (Optional) Select the **Map** checkbox to display the results on a map instead of a chart.
+6. (Optional) Select the **Map** checkbox to display the results on a map instead of a chart.
 Please note this is not possible for averages.
-6. Select a **Date Range**.
+7. Select a **Date Range**.
 The Date Range drop-down menu selections are:
-    * From/To - If selected, enter the From and To dates and times. **Queries with From/To date ranges cannot be saved.**
-    * Custom - If selected, select a custom date range.
-        * Number of Months
-        * Number of Days
-        * Number of Hours
-        * Number of Minutes
-    * 3 Months
+    * Last 3 Months
-    * 30 Days
+    * Last 30 Days
-    * 7 Days
+    * Last 7 Days
-    * 24 Hours
+    * Last 24 Hours
-    * 60 Minutes
+    * Last 60 Minutes
-7. (Optional) Select the **Include current period** checkbox to Include up to the end of the current period for which there will be only partial data.
+    * Custom - If selected, select a custom date range. **Queries with a specific date ranges cannot be saved.**
 8. (Optional) Click **Preview** to preview your custom query.
 The Custom Query section will be updated to display your custom query analytics preview.
 9. Click **Save** to save your custom query.
 Your custom query will be saved, the Saved Queries drop-down menu will be updated to include your saved custom query, the Custom Query section will be updated to display your custom query analytics, and your custom query will be available on the _Queries Overview_ screen.